Gabriel10-10/rideau-canal-monitoring/README.md

 ## AI Tools Disclosure

-If your instructor or institution requires disclosure of AI assistance, you can use this section.

-Example (adapt as needed):

 - I used **ChatGPT (OpenAI)** as a coding and documentation assistant for this project.
 - AI assistance was used to:
   - Brainstorm architecture options and clarify Azure service roles.
   - Help debug specific errors (e.g., Stream Analytics query issues, environment configuration).
   - Draft and refine documentation (including this README and the component-specific READMEs).
 - All final decisions about architecture, configuration, and code changes were reviewed and validated by me, and I performed all deployments and testing myself.

 ---